data-dependent/osrs-guides/guide.md

 The skilling timer delay can happen either after the action or on the action.
 Fishing, mining, and woodcutting actions happen on the skilling tick, and then the next interaction (while the skilling timer is negative) sets the skilling timer.
 However, combat and firemaking actions happen when the skilling timer is nonpositive, and the skilling timer delay happens on the same tick as the action.
 This difference is intrinsically notable but can also be combined to produce a method like PVP world 3t fishing, shown previously.

 Inventory actions like making herb tar, wood stocks (via knife-logging), kebbit claws, or battlestaves (via celastrus bark) don't complete when we start them on the skilling tick.
-The check to delay their skilling timer is whether the skilling timer is _nonpositive_.
+This is because the check to delay their skilling timer is whether the skilling timer is _nonpositive_.
 This is unlike fishing, mining, or woodcutting, where the check to delay their skilling timer is whether the skilling timer is _negative_.

 The first interaction can have different behavior than later interactions.
 We saw this with barbarian fishing, where we cannot get rolls during the first interaction with a fishing spot, even if the first interaction is during the skilling tick.
-Other examples of this behavior appear at fly fishing, pike fishing, and the boulder mining in volcanic mine.
+Other examples of this behavior appear at fly fishing, pike fishing, and boulder mining in volcanic mine.

 In fishing, sometimes when the skilling timer is nonnegative we are forced to stop interacting with the fishing spot after one tick.
 We saw this during 2t swordfish, where this mechanic made us not need to click off the fishing spot.
 Barbarian fishing, fly fishing, pike fishing do not have this mechanic at all, while lava eel fishing has a variant of it.